 ESSER funds can be used in a variety of ways and are most commonly used for programs like MasterTrack that help students move towards grade-level achievement in the wake of interrupted learning caused by the pandemic.

-Every year, MasterTrack provides grant pricing to a handful of deserving schools.
+Every year, MasterTrack provides grant pricing to a handful of schools in need.
 Grant applications are currently being accepted for the 2022-2023 school year.
 Apply below.